 Senior Policy Manager for Extractive Industries

 Ian Gary directs Oxfam America's policy and advocacy work on transparency and accountability issues in the oil, gas and mining industries.
 He authored Oxfam's report Ghana's Big Test: Oil's Challenge to Democratic Development (2009) and has co-authored many other reports and papers on the oil and gas sector in the developing world.
 He has testified before the US Congress and provides frequent commentary to major media outlets.

-Director for Regional Programs
+Senior Director of Regional Programs

 President, Oxfam America

 "Oxfam America distinguishes itself because we ask the right questions.
 We ask hard questions.
 Not just of the US government, corporations, and political leaders in the countries where we work—but of our partners around the globe and, most important, of ourselves.
 We also pursue answers vigorously and develop innovative approaches to reducing poverty."